Why women make great investors

 Forget the stereotypes of women splurging on bags and clothes.
 In fact one study by Visa showed that affluent men actually tend to spend more.

-Some ecommerce companies have even shown that men can spend as much as 68 per cent more than their female counterparts.
+A study has even shown that men tend to spend more than their female counterparts.
 Men may shop less often, but when they do buy, they buy much pricier items.

 This is somewhat “balanced out” by the gender pay gap, as men also tend to earn more than women on average.
 However, that very same pay gap may be what makes women more conscious of their spending; and hence disciplined enough to maintain an investment plan.